 In recent years, business owners and new online companies have made the switch from traditional one-off transactions to a recurring revenue model.
 A recurring revenue model provides business with a more effective distribution channel for products or services, opens you up to a steady income stream, and helps you forecast revenue and growth.
 Your customers can also benefit from the flexibility a recurring billing plan offers, such as lower upfront costs.

 Recurring Billing provides your business with the data to predict revenue and the ability to lower cost of individual sales, while increasing lifetime customer value.

 How to Build Recurring Revenue

 Using a Recurring Billing payment solution is the key to a recurring revenue model for your business.
-Recurring Billing enables you to set your customers up on automated payment plans based on a custom schedule.
-Customer plan information and credit card details are securely stored online and charge automatically once a the subscription period begins.
+Recurring Billing enables you to set your customers up with automated payment plans based on a custom schedule.
+Customer plan information and credit card details are securely stored online and charge automatically once the subscription period begins.

 Billing Automation Saves You Time

 Even if your business is already using a subscription-based pricing model, manually processing those transactions can cost you time and money.
 Manually billing customers costs an average of $10 per month per subscription.
 Moreover, when a customer calls to update their payment information, it can typically cost at least one month’s margin just to deal with the customer support ticket.

 Billing automation help your business avoid losing revenue because of manual billing costs.
 Automating your recurring payments is critical to building a steady revenue stream.

 Businesses can save tens of thousands each month by employing an automated billing system for their recurring revenue models.